ib729/stuco/docs/troubleshooting.md

 # Troubleshooting

-Common issues and solutions for the Stuco system.
+Common issues and solutions for the Student Council Payment System.

 ## Page Refresh Issues